pahor167/celo-stuck-tx-bug/README.md

 To run the script, follow these steps:

 1. Install the necessary dependencies with `yarn install`.
+2. `cp .env.example .env` and fill in the seed phrase of an account that has CELO and STBLTEST on Alfajores.
-2. Run the script with `yarn demo`.
+3. Run the script with `yarn demo`.

 ## Example output